mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

   $ helm repo update
   $ helm upgrade --install mattermost -f values.yaml mattermost/mattermost-team-edition

 Wait for the pods to run.
-Then access your Mattermost server.
+Then, using the ingress host you specified in the configuration, access your Mattermost server.

 Create an OAuth application with GitLab